 It is important that students learn to order fractions by comparing them.
 The ability to order and the ability to compare should be based on students' constructed representations of fractions.
 They should arise from problem-solving situations that allow students to develop a sense of the value of a fraction.
 It is this sense of fraction that allows students to compare two fractions and conclude that one is greater than the other.
 In contrast, instruction that is done out of context tends to promote learning algorithms that neglect the meaning of the fraction.

 Activities that lead students to compare and order fractions should promote the construction of fraction meaning.
 To compare fractions, it is rarely necessary to look for a common denominator.
-Thus, there are many strategies that allow you to compare fractions.
-Generally, the first strategy learned consists of the use of a concrete or semi-concrete representation of the fractions in play.
-This strategy can be used, regardless of the occasion.
-We can also compare the numerators if the denominators are identical, or compare the denominators if the numerators are identical.
+In fact, there are many strategies that allow one to compare fractions.
+Generally, the first strategy learned consists of the use of a concrete or visual (semi-concrete) representation of the fractions being compared.
+This strategy can be used, regardless of the situation.
+We can also compare the numerators if the denominators are the same, or compare the denominators if the numerators are the same.
 Using benchmark fractions is another effective strategy.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.

-Comparing Fractions by Representing Them Concretely or Semi-Concretely
+Comparing Fractions by Representing Them Concretely or Visually

 \(\frac{2}{5}\)